Parker, CO – First Time Home Buyer Programs

 - Attend a homebuyers education class.

-- It is not exclusively offered to residents or workers in Douglas County, but priority is given to those already living or working in the county.
+- Preference is given to those already living or working in Douglas County.

 - Only owner occupied (primary residences) are allowed.